Launch control (automotive)

 Launch control is an electronic aid to assist drivers of both racing and street cars to accelerate from a standing start.
 Motorcycles have been variously fitted with mechanical and electronic devices for both street and race.

 Popular automobiles with launch control include the BMW M series, certain marques of the Volkswagen Group with Direct-Shift Gearbox (most notably the Bugatti Veyron), Porsche 911 (sport+ mode), Panamera Turbo, Alfa Romeo with TCT gearbox and certain General Motors products.
 Mitsubishi also incorporated launch control into their Twin Clutch SST gearbox, on its "S-Sport" mode, but the mode is only available in the Evolution X MR and MR Touring (USDM).
 The Jaguar F-Type includes launch control.
 The Nissan GT-R has electronics to control launch but the company does not use the term "launch control" since some owners have equated the term with turning off the stability control to launch the car, which may void the warranty of the drivetrain.
 One version of Nissan GT-R allows user to launch the car by turning the Traction Control to "R" mode.

 Operation

-Launch control operates by using an electronic accelerator and a computer program.
-The software controls acceleration based on engine specifications to make the car accelerate smoothly and as fast as possible, avoiding spinning of the drive wheels, engine failure due to over-revving and clutch and gearbox problems.
-Looking more in depth, launch control holds the engines RPM at a set number allowing for the car to build power before the computer or operator disengages the clutch.
+Launch control is, in essence, a second rev limiter.
+Launch control operates by using an electronic accelerator and a computer program in a drive-by-wire application, and through fuel or spark cut in a mechanical throttle application.
+The software can control acceleration based on engine specifications to make the car accelerate smoothly and as fast as possible, avoiding spinning of the drive wheels, engine failure due to over-revving and clutch and gearbox problems.
+Looking more in depth, launch control holds the engine's RPM at a set number, allowing the car to build power before the computer or operator engages the clutch.
 In racing cars, this feature is only available at the start of the race, when the car is stationary in the starting grid.
 After the car is running at a certain speed, the software is disabled.
+Traditional launch control is only feasible in cars with a clutch or clutch pack, or any automobile with a manual transmission or dual-clutch transmission.
+Road cars with automatic transmissions typically have software performing brake-torquing, the action of simultaneously maintaining a wide-open throttle and holding the brake to initiate a rapid start.
+This is different from launch control.